erwininteractive/weightloss.watch/tests/README.md

 # Tests

-This directory contains all test files for the Weight Loss Tracker application.
+This directory contains all test files for the WeighTogether application.

 ## Quick Start